sneeuwballen/zipperposition/README.md

 A copy of the GPLv2 is attached to the project, in the file LICENSE.

 ## Build

-You will need jocaml >= 3.12 or higher with ocamlbuild and the standard library.
-You will also need to fetch submodules.
+You will need OCaml >= 3.12 or higher with ocamlbuild and the standard library.
+Required libraries are `datalog>=0.2` and `sequence>=0.3`.
 Type in a terminal located in the root directory of the project:

-    $ git submodule update --init
     $ make

 It should build the project files (using ocamlbuild).